foosbar/mailsnag/README.md

 Support
 =======
-The plugin has been verified to work with Eclipse 3.5 (Galileo) through 4.4 (Luna).
+The plugin has been verified to work with Eclipse 3.5 (Galileo) through 4.5 (Mars).
 There is an optional dependency on Mylyn.
 If Mylyn is installed, you can receive popup notifications when a new email arrives.

 Installation
 ============